 Down-Payment & Closing-Cost Assistance

-To qualify for the program, a prospective home buyer must meet all of the following criteria:
+To qualify for the program through us, a prospective home buyer must meet all of the following criteria:

 Be a first-time homebuyer

 Have his/her own savings to contribute to down-payment or closing costs

 Purchase a 1-4 family home, a condominium, or a cooperative for owner-occupancy in one of the five boroughs of New York City

 Pass a Housing Quality Standards (HQS) inspection before purchase